Br3ady/tourbot/README.md

 # Claude Chat - Simple LLM Wrapper

 A clean, simple chat interface for interacting with Claude 4 Sonnet.
-Features a modern messaging UI similar to popular chat apps.
+Features a modern messaging UI similar to popular chat apps with a beautiful red, grey, and white color scheme.

 ## Features

-- 🎨 Clean, modern chat interface
+- 🎨 Clean, modern chat interface with #A51C30 red color scheme
 - 💬 Real-time messaging with Claude 4 Sonnet
+- 🎭 Customizable system prompts for different personalities
 - 📱 Mobile-responsive design
 - ⚡ Fast and lightweight
 - 🔒 Secure API integration